-Trent has over 18 years of extensive multi-industry Chair, Independent Director, Executive Director and CEO-level leadership and experience in listed public companies and large private companies, as well as not-for-profit and 'for benefit'-focused enterprises operating with diverse business models and scale across many industry sectors.
+Trent has over 19 years of extensive multi-industry Chair / Independent Director / Executive Director and CEO level leadership and experience in listed public companies, large private companies as well as NFP and 'for benefit' focused enterprises operating with diverse business models and scale across many industry sectors.

-With a speciality in member owned and member governed businesses - Trent is currently a Director, Chair of the Remuneration and Nomination Committee and Audit and Risk Committee Member of Australia's largest co-operative, Co-operative Bulk Handling (CBH), Chair of Margaret River Busselton Tourism Association, Chair of Good Samaritan Industries, Non-Executive Director, Audit Committee and Risk Committee Member of customer-owned Beyond Bank, and Non-Executive Director and Chair of the Remuneration and Nomination Committee of the Australian Packaging Covenant.
+With a speciality in member owned and member governed businesses, Trent is currently the Chair of Good Samaritan Industries, Chair of Rocky Bay, Non-Executive Director, Chair of Governance and Remuneration Committee of customer owned Beyond Bank, and Non-Executive Director and Chair of the Remuneration and Nomination Committee of the Australian Packaging Covenant.

-Trent is a former CEO of Capricorn Society from 2001 to 2011, one of Australia's largest and most successful cooperative enterprises which also includes Travellers Choice member Capricorn Travel, as well as having a 15-year General Management career in Australia's largest retailers.
-He holds postgraduate qualifications in business and ecommerce and is a Faculty Member and Fellow of the Australian Institute of Company Directors and a certified Director (IDP-C) from INSEAD University (France).
+Trent is a former CEO of Capricorn Society from 2001 to 2011, one of Australia's largest and most successful cooperative enterprises which also includes Travellers Choice Member Capricorn Travel, as well as having a 15-year General Management career in Australia's largest retailers.
+He holds postgraduate qualifications in business and e-commerce and is a Faculty Member and Fellow of the Australian Institute of Company Directors and a certified Director (IDP-C) from INSEAD University (France).